Marwanon/Color-matching-based-approach-for-robotic-grasping/README.md

 We use [CoppeliaSim 4.1][5] as the simulation environment.

 ## Code
-We do experiments on a NVIDIA Geforce RTX (4 gp). it can be run on cpu or gpu with 4gpu.
+We do experiments on a NVIDIA Geforce RTX (4 gp). it can be run on cpu or gpu.

 First run CoppeliaSim and open the file ```simulation/simulation.ttt``` to start the simulation.
 Then download the pre-trained models by running